circleci/circleci-docs/jekyll/_cci2/env-vars.md

 are **fully visible** in build output.
 If you are adding secrets or sensitive data, set these within the CircleCI application (levels 2-3).
+Also note that
+running scripts within configuration can sometimes expose secret environment variables.
+See the [Using Shell Scripts]({{ site.baseurl }}/2.0/using-shell-scripts/#shell-script-best-practices) document for more information.

 ## Setting Project-Level Environment Variables